shuaiL8/FitAware-Android/README.md

 # FitAwear
 FitAware is a platform for facilitating users for physical activity based on their individual and group-based behavioral strategies, towards encouraging physical activity behaviors and influencing social norms.
+The FitAware provides services through two platforms: the mobile phone, and Smartwatch.